 If the student does not validate his first year: he must reorient himself; no repetition is possible.

 LAS license: the “health access” license

 Introduced by the health studies reform to replace the PACES, the “health access” license is not quite a license like any other.
 At least as far as the examination procedures are concerned, which are currently being tested.
 To best respond to students’ projects and strong points, L.AS is a generalist license with an “Accès Santé” option that allows students to enter the 2nd year of health studies in the MMOP track that interests them from L1 L2 or L3.

 450 L.AS are now listed in France:

-Of which 162 in science, technology, health; 44 in law, 44 in SES (economic and social sciences), 94 in humanities, 25 in psychology, and 17 in STAPS (sciences and techniques of physical and sports activities).
+Of which 162 are in science, technology, and health, 44 in law, 44 in SES (economic and social sciences), 94 in humanities, 25 in psychology, and 17 in STAPS (sciences and techniques of physical and sports activities).
 These L.AS are therefore composed of a health minor, representing at least 10 ECTS credits, and a major that you will choose according to the offer available at your university.
 PASS courses are mainly in the biomedical field and include a minor from another disciplinary field.